| Title: | Calibration Performance |

 When using the predicted probabilities of an uninformative model (i.e. equal probabilities for all observations), the model has no predictive value.
 Consequently, where applicable, the value of the performance measure corresponds to the worst possible theoretical value.
 For the ECI, for example, this equals 1 (Edlinger et al., 2022).

-An object of type ggplotCalibrationCurve
+An object of type ggplotCalibrationCurve with the following slots:

 call |